ParthivSunkara/OraIDE/README.md

 > Keyboard + mouse + large monitor

-OraIDE takes the opposite approach:
+OraIDE takes a different approach:

-> **Android tablet + touchscreen + optional keyboard**
+> **Android tablet + touchscreen + optional keyboard and mouse**

-The interface is designed to remain usable with touch input while taking advantage of the larger displays and hardware available on modern Android tablets, however it also is intended to work well with a mouse and keyboard.
+The interface is designed to remain usable with touch input while taking advantage of the larger displays and hardware available on modern Android tablets.

+At the same time, OraIDE supports traditional keyboard and mouse interaction for users who want a more desktop-like workflow.

 ## Development